3058ravi/ProblemSolving/README.md

 # ProblemSolving

-This repo contains solution for numerous Coding problem.
+This repo contains solution for numerous Coding problems.
 Most of these problems can be found on portals like GFG, Leetcode etc.